 For the most part, these are large, well-capitalized, battle-tested companies that can find a path to success, regardless of the headwinds.
 There’s a reason that multinationals have come to dominate the world economy.
 Strong global companies, in my view, will emerge from the pandemic even stronger than before.
 They are simply better able to weather the storm.
 Nothing we’ve seen in the COVID era has changed my view on that.

 Health care is obviously an area that is getting a lot of attention.
 All eyes are on the drug companies working to develop a COVID vaccine.
-But what I find even more interesting are companies that provide medical equipment and supplies, such as Thermo Fisher.
+But what I find even more interesting are companies that provide medical equipment and supplies, such as industry leader Thermo Fisher.
 We may not know which drugmaker is going to be the first to develop a safe and effective vaccine, but we do know they will need to buy the specialized equipment and supplies provided by these lesser known companies in the health care sector.

 In the traditional retail sector, which has been hard hit over the past seven months, there is ample evidence that strong companies are getting stronger.
 I would point to Costco and Home Depot as examples.
 Retailers deemed “essential” and with the ability to meet skyrocketing demand have been able to increase market share.
 The longer the lockdowns continue, the more people get used to shopping at these places and likely will continue to do so when the economy fully reopens.
 Nike is another company that has done well by aggressively shifting more sales online.
 In essence, the COVID crisis has reinforced the strength of good business models.